EvoArt/CooccurrenceRegression/README.md

 The current implementation depends on [`Turing.jl`](https://turinglang.org/) and [`Mooncake.jl`](https://chalk-lab.github.io/Mooncake.jl/stable/), which are heavy dependencies.
 I aim to streamline the package in the near future.

-Depending on the level of interest, I will include additional model structures and options e.g. hierarchical models and splines.
+Depending on the level of interest I will include additional model structures and options e.g. hierarchical models and splines.